Having a strong online portfolio is crucial for any graphic designer.

-Galleries.
 Consider the type of work you’ve chosen to display in your graphic design portfolio before selecting the format for how you plan to present your portfolio of work.
 You may prefer horizontal scroll to vertical, or full-bleed images as opposed to parallax scroll.
 Will people be consuming your portfolio on mobile devices or on a desktop?
-Take a look at different templates and portfolios to see what type of gallery would be best suited to display to make your designer portfolio look its best.
+Take a look at examples of graphic design portfolios to see what type of gallery would be best suited to make your designer portfolio look its best.

-Contact Information.
-Whether you put a full bio or just basic contact information is really up to you.
-A full biography can personalize your portfolio let potential clients know where your interests lie and what your work style and preferences are.
-Including one in a graphic design portfolio is not mandatory, but it is recommended.
+Whether a graphic designer’s portfolio includes a full bio or just basic contact information is really up to the individual.
+A full biography can personalize your portfolio and lets potential clients know where your interests lie and what your work style and preferences are.
+Including this information in a graphic design portfolio is not mandatory, but it is recommended.
 At the very least, it is important to include your name, e-mail address, address, and phone number.

 Do Graphic Designers Get Paid Well?